zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-intro.md

 * Understand the full cycle/workflow of services provided in the OCI Anomaly Detection
 * Hand-on activities to experience the whole pipeline of machine learning model development
 * Learn how to deploy the trained model into production for future anomaly detection
-* (In Advanced Sessions) Learn to use REST API to interact with AD service
+* (In Advanced Sessions) Learn to use REST API to interact with Anomaly Detection service
 * (In Advanced Sessions) Learn basic data analysis preprocessing techniques to prepare data for model training

 ### Prerequisites:
 * An Oracle Free Tier, Always Free, or Paid Cloud Account
-* Approved access to be whitelisted to use OCI ADS
 * Additional prerequisites (cloud services) are mentioned per lab
 * Familiar with services on Oracle Cloud Infrastructure (OCI), such as Object Storage
 * Familiar with machine learning, data processing, statistics is desirable, but not required
-* Familiar with Python/Java programming is strongly recommended, but not required
+* Familiar with Python/Java programming is strongly recommended (Optional for API integration)
 * Familiar with editing tools (vim, nano) or shell environments (cmd, bash, etc) (Optional for API integration)

-## AD Service Concepts
+## Anomaly Detection Service Concepts
 * Project: Projects are collaborative workspaces for organizing data assets, models, deployments, and detection portals .
 * Data Assets: An abstracted data format to contain meta information of the actual data source for model training; it supports multiple types of data sources (currently only Oracle Object Storage is supported, but other formats are on the way).
 * Model: The ML model that trained by our Oracle patented algorithms that can detect anomalies in multivariate time-series data.
 A few parameters are exposed so user can choose to select, but also default values are suggested.